 Design Change requests submitted under issuance track shall be reviewed in tandem with the request for performance certification.
-In doing so, the project developer may take into account the indicative list of types of changes that may be suitable for approval with issuance request, given in section 8| below below.
+In doing so, the project developer may take into account the indicative list of types of changes that may be suitable for approval with issuance request, given in Section 8| below below.
 The project developer shall consider potential implications/risk of non-approval of design change request.
 Rejection of the request prevents any issuance unless the previous design is recovered or an alternative, acceptable design change is submitted.

-The project developer shall submit request for approval of a design change with VVB opinion to SustainCERT.
-A complete design change memo with revised project documents, shall be submitted as per paragraph 2.1.4 | above.
+The project developer shall submit request for approval of a design change with VVB opinion to certification body.

-For microscale projects, microscale PoA/VPAs, the project developer may submit the design change request to SustainCERT under prior notification or issuance track.
-SustainCERT shall review the design change request and assess whether validation of the design changes shall be performed by VVB or by SustainCERT internally.
-If validation of changes by VVB is requested by SustainCERT, the project developer shall request a VVB to validate whether proposed design change comply with the relevant requirements and provide opinion.
+For microscale projects, microscale PoA/VPAs, the project developer may submit the Design Change request to certification body under prior notification or issuance track.
+For issuance track, the certification body shall review the Design Change request and assess whether validation of the design changes shall be performed by VVB or by the certification body internally.
+If validation of changes by VVB is requested by the certification body the project developer shall request a VVB to validate whether proposed design change comply with the relevant requirements and provide opinion.

-When the design changes are identified as part of the certification review, SustainCERT may review and make decision during the certification review or ask project developer to submit a design change request separately.
+When the design changes are identified as part of the certification review, the certification body may review and make decision during the certification review or ask project developer to submit a Design Change request separately.

-Upon receipt of the request for design change approval, SustainCERT conducts a ‘completeness’ check to confirm whether all the necessary information and documentation have been submitted.
+Upon receipt of the request for Design Change Approval, certification body conducts a ‘completeness’ check to confirm whether all the necessary information and documentation have been submitted.

-Approval or rejection of the design change request may occur directly after submission of the necessary documentation or after rounds of review.
+Approval or rejection of the Design Change request may occur directly after submission of the necessary documentation or after rounds of review.

 Rejection of the request prevents any issuance unless the previous design is recovered or an alternative, acceptable design change is submitted.

-Approval of the request allows the revised Project Documentation to be applicable for all future issuances.
-The revised Project Documentation and the design change memo are uploaded to the Impact Registry accordingly.
+Approval of the request allows the revised project documentation to be applicable for all future issuances.
+The revised project documentation are uploaded to the Impact Registry accordingly.

 Applicable Fee